 - Set up alerts so that you are immediately informed when a new opportunity arises.

-Research Professional can be accessed from any campus machine, but all research staff have a personal account set up for them by the Research Office.
+Research Connect can be accessed from any campus machine, but all research staff have a personal account set up for them by the Research Office.
 If you have lost or have not received log-in details, please contact the Research Office.